wpscott/UxPlay/README.txt

 **-as 0** (or just **-a**) suppresses playing of streamed audio, but displays streamed video.

+**-ca *filename*** provides a file (where *filename* can include a full path) used for output of "cover art" (from Apple Music, *etc.*,) in audio-only ALAC mode.
+This file is ovewritten with the latest cover art as it arrives.
+Cover art (jpeg format) is discarded if this option is not used.
+Use with a image viewer that reloads the image if it changes, or regularly (*e.g.* once per second.).
+To achieve this, run "`uxplay -ca [path/to/]filename &`" in the background, then run the the image viewer in the foreground.
+Example, using `feh` as the viewer: run "`feh -R 1 [path/to/]filename`" (in the same terminal window in which uxplay was put into the background).
+To quit, use `ctrl-C fg ctrl-C` to terminate the image viewer, bring `uxplay` into the foreground, and terminate it too.

-**-reset n** sets a limit of n consective timeout failures of the client to respond to ntp requests from the server (these are sent every 3 seconds to check if the client is still present).
+**-reset n** sets a limit of n consecutive timeout failures of the client to respond to ntp requests from the server (these are sent every 3 seconds to check if the client is still present).
 After n failures, the client will be presumed to be offline, and the connection will be reset to allow a new connection.
 The default value of n is 5; the value n = 0 means "no limit" on timeouts.

 **-nc** maintains previous UxPlay \< 1.45 behavior that does **not close** the video window when the the client sends the "Stop Mirroring"